Registrar / Attendance Officer

 "Cristo Rey Newark High School provides students with the ability to compare classroom learning with real life experiences through our corporate work-study program.
 Our students develop the skill to focus on both academics and work-study requirements, while actively participating in after school activities and athletics."

 Brenda Pescoran holds a bachelor's degree in psychology with a minor in social work from Seton Hall University.
-A Cristo Rey Newark High School staff member since 2007, she coaches the volleyball team.
+A Cristo Rey Newark High School staff member since 2007, she coaches the girls volleyball team.

 "I like to say that Cristo Rey Newark High School chose me.
 I came in as a college senior looking for volunteer work.
 Knowing that students get to work one day a week and get real work experience makes this school special.
 I love seeing the growth of the students over just one academic year."